Teban Gardens: Industrial

-Industrial developments are located at the northern part of the precinct, along the Ayer Rajah Expressway.
+Industrial developments are located at the northern part of the precinct, along AYE.

 Politics

-As of May 2025, Teban Gardens is a part of Ayer Rajah ward within the West Coast GRC.
+As of May 2025, Teban Gardens is a part of the Ayer Rajah division within the West Coast-Jurong West Group Representation Constituency (GRC).

 Together with Pandan Gardens, parts of Jurong East New Town and Clementi West New Town, the four estates formed the Single Member Constituency (SMC) of Ayer Rajah SMC prior to being absorbed into the West Coast GRC during the 2006's election in Singapore.
 Dr Tan Cheng Bock was the incumbent member of Parliament, since the formation of the ward in 1980, he subsequently retired in 2006 after making way for his successor – Mr S Iswaran.
-It was replaced by Foo Mee Har, part of the Ayer Rajah constituency.
+It was replaced by Ms Foo Mee Har, part of the Ayer Rajah constituency.

+Prior to the 2025 general election, West Coast GRC was renamed to West Coast-Jurong West GRC after absorbing the Jurong Spring and Taman Jurong divisions from Jurong GRC.
+At the same time, Telok Blangah and Dover estates of West Coast GRC were absorbed into Tanjong Pagar GRC, while HarbourFront and Sentosawere absorbed into Radin Mas SMC.
+Ms Foo Mee Har has also retired and is currently succeeded by Cassandra Lee.